FAQs

 Q: What can I expect during my first therapy session?

-A: Most sessions will be scheduled for 45-60 minutes.
-Some sessions may last up to 75 minutes, depending on the need and what your insurance will approve.
+A: Most sessions are scheduled for 45-55 minutes.
+In some cases, longer sessions of up to 75 minutes may be arranged, depending on your needs and insurance coverage.

 Q: How long until I feel better?
 Do I have to come every week for therapy?